Bios-Marcel/cordless/README.md

 any third party.
 However, this application is not an product official product by Discord (Hammer & Chisel).

-This application is currently a WIP and will change rather fast.

 [Small demo video made by me](https://peertube.social/videos/watch/15ae8076-2de6-4f97-8947-93d8b356ad08)

 ## How to install it